 That background includes more than two decades serving as a judge.
 During that time, Becton was named presiding judge of the county’s Superior Court, managing its staff as well as a budget of about $56 million.
 She also received a Rose Bird Memorial Award for judicial excellence from California Women Lawyers in 2012.
 Four years later, she was elected the president of the National Association of Women Judges.

 Becton’s selection as interim district attorney wasn’t without controversy, however.
 In August, county supervisors received an anonymous letter revealing that Becton had plagiarized parts of her application, including segments from Martin Luther King Jr.’s “I Have a Dream” speech; a letter written by U.S. Senators Kamala Harris and Rand Paul; and excerpts from Alameda, San Francisco, and Santa Clara Counties’ DA websites.
 Although she apologized for her lapse in judgment, her detractors were not so quick to forgive.

-At a community forum, Contra Costa Sheriff John Livingston asked the county supervisors to disqualify her from consideration.
+At a community forum, Contra Costa Sheriff David Livingston asked the county supervisors to disqualify her from consideration.
 “It’s offensive to the process,” he said at the time, “and it’s offensive to law enforcement.”

 But as a sign of Becton’s widespread popularity in the county, Livingston’s remarks were met with hisses and boos from the audience.
 County supervisors ultimately decided to nominate her for the role in a unanimous vote.

 “I don’t think one incident erases a distinguished career,” says Gioia in defending his vote.
 “I looked at all the candidates, and on balance, I believed her experience tipped the scale in her favor.
 Like anything, we look at the full array of a person’s background and not just one particular incident.”